ThomasGysemans/Ganko/README.md

       return;
     } else {
       // Something went wrong when trying to parse
-      // the json stored in LocalStorage
+      // the json stored in LocalStorage.
+      // Therefore get rid of it
       Ganko.clearCache();
     }
   }